sohamvsonar/ChronoMCP/README.md

    uv run client.py
    ```

+### Usage

+1. Start Chronolog
+2. Have Conversation
+3. Retrieve Interaction
+4. Stop Chronolog

  ![](https://github.com/sohamvsonar/ChronoMCP/blob/main/assets/mcp-client.png)

 ## Open Source MCP Client

 You can connect the mcp server with any of the open source MCP Clients such as Microsoft Visual Studio Copilot, Claude AI, Windsurf,etc.
-Simply add the configuration below to your Clients settings.josn and start the server the tools will automatically get loaded in your client.
+Simply add the configuration below to your Clients settings.json and start the server, the tools will automatically get loaded in your client.

 ### Configuration